nswdpc/silverstripe-mailgun-sync/README.md

 ## Queued Jobs

+The module uses the [Queued Jobs](https://github.com/symbiote/silverstripe-queuedjobs) module to deliver email at a later time.

+This way, a website request that involves delivering an email will not be held up by API issues.

 ### SendJob

 This is a queued job that can be used to send emails depending on the ```send_via_job``` config value -